-A member who intends to retire should contact the Benefits Office for information regarding the appropriate notice period and other provisions at least six (6) months prior to the expected date of retirement.
+A member who intends to retire should contact ConnectionPoint and the Pension Office for information regarding the appropriate notice period and other provisions at least six (6) months prior to the expected date of retirement.

 Benefit coverage will continue for employees who work past their normal retirement date with the following exceptions:

-- Long-term disability plan coverage and benefits will not be available to employees who work past their normal retirement date,
+- Long-term disability plan coverage and benefits will no longer be available to employees following the end of the month in which they turn 65.

 - Pension plan available to employees remains in place past their normal retirement date in accordance with the terms of the plan and applicable legislation.